Prachi422104/Itinerary-app/README.md

 # Itinerary App 🌍✈️

-**TravelEase** is a modern, native Android application designed to help users plan, organize, and manage their trips effortlessly.
+**Itinerary App** is a modern, native Android application designed to help users plan, organize, and manage their trips effortlessly.
 With its smart, automated itinerary generation engine, TravelEase takes the hassle out of travel planning by providing realistic, day-wise travel plans and smart destination recommendations.

 ## 🚀 Features